 Slut: A derogatory word for a person who has had or is perceived to have had many sexual partners.

-Sodomy: A legal term used to describe oral sex or anal intercourse.
+Sodomy: A legal term used to describe non-reproductive sex acts, such as oral sex or anal intercourse.

 Sperm: The reproductive cells that are found in semen.

 - Fact: Hundreds of millions of sperm come out in each ejaculation, but it only takes one to cause a pregnancy.

 Spermicide: A chemical that kills sperm.
 The most common spermicide is Nonoxynol-9.
 It comes in a variety of forms including gel, cream, foam, suppositories, and film.
 These can be purchased in most drug or grocery stores without a prescription.
 Typically, it is used in conjunction with other birth control methods like a diaphragm or condoms.
 You can also purchase condoms lubricated with spermicide.

 Spooning: When two people lie on their sides, both facing the same direction, and either wrap their arms around each other for intimacy or to sleep, or as a position for sexual intercourse.

 STI: STI stands for sexually transmitted infection.
 Sexually transmitted infections can also be called sexually transmitted diseases (STDs).
 STIs are spread through sexual behavior or contact.
 Some STIs can be transmitted through skin-to-skin contact or body fluids such as blood, pre-cum, semen, vaginal fluids or breast milk.
 STIs generally infect the genital area (penis, scrotum, vulva, and vaginal opening), anus or mouth, although they can spread to other parts of the body if left untreated.